-Epstein's previous experience of short deck hold'em came at some Run It Up Reno events, and he said that after running "far below EV" at PLO so far this summer, he "decided to play a game with higher variance than that."
+Epstein's previous experience of short deck hold'em came at previous Run It Up Reno events, and said that after running "far below EV" at PLO so far this summer, he "decided to play a game with higher variance than that."

-In the end, it's worked out for Epstein, who has claimed his first WSOP bracelet and almost $300,000 in prize money.
+In the end, it's worked out for Epstein who wins his first WSOP bracelet and almost $300,000 in prize money.

 Final Day Recap

 Seven-handed at the start of the day, it took just four hands to find the first elimination, with start-of-day short stack Andrew Robl sent packing by Anson Tsang after the latter turned a flush.

 Thai Ha would double five times at the final table on his way to a runner-up finish, with his first coming when he picked up kings midway through the first level of the day to double through Tsang, and his second coming shortly thereafter when his ace-jack bested the ten-nine of chip leader Chance Kornuth